oracle-livelabs/adb/shared/adb-develop-rag-apps/integrate-genai/integrate-genai.md

     ![Click SQL.](./images/adb-dbactions-click-sql.png " ")

-5. The first time you open SQL Worksheet, a series of pop-up informational boxes appears.
+5. The first time you open SQL Worksheet, a series of pop-up informational boxes may appear.
 Click the **Tour** icon (binoculars) in the upper right corner to get a tour that introduces the main features.
 Close the boxes.

     ![SQL Worksheet is displayed.](./images/sql-worksheet-displayed.png " ")